aphexyuri/uni-tunes/README.md

 Notes
 ===

 - UniTunes needs JsonFx to work, but don't be alarmed, it is opensource and included in the unitypackage.
-For reference purposes, the form in use can be found at [git@github.com:scopely/jsonfx-1.x.git](git@github.com:scopely/jsonfx-1.x.git)
+For reference purposes, the form in use can be found at https://github.com/scopely/jsonfx-1.x (git@github.com:scopely/jsonfx-1.x.git)
 - If using Unity 4.3 +, the SoundCloud Player will be constructed with 2D Sprites.
 IF you are using a Unity version prior to 4.3, the SoundCloud Player will use Unity OnGUI
+- Please submit any feedback or feature request at https://docs.google.com/forms/d/1y4yQQXLmAG5ZCZC7PQxCBceTxLcOdMbDNsHkYNGtcqg/viewform?usp=send_form

 ---